cdklabs/cdk-amazonmq/API.md

 - *Type:* string

+the name of the existing ActiveMQ Broker Instance to be imported.

 ---

 ###### `id`<sup>Required</sup> <a name="id" id="@cdklabs/cdk-amazonmq.ActiveMqBrokerInstance.fromActiveMqBrokerInstanceNameAndId.parameter.id"></a>

 - *Type:* string

+the ID of the existing ActiveMQ Broker Instance to be imported.

 ---

 ###### `securityGroups`<sup>Optional</sup> <a name="securityGroups" id="@cdklabs/cdk-amazonmq.ActiveMqBrokerInstance.fromActiveMqBrokerInstanceNameAndId.parameter.securityGroups"></a>

 - *Type:* aws-cdk-lib.aws_ec2.ISecurityGroup[]

+(optional) pass security groups for working with network connections.

 ---